Adapted Books for Speech Therapy

 Why SLPs love adapted books

 Adapted books pack a full session of language targets into one motivating activity.
 The interactive, match-and-respond format keeps students engaged while giving you built-in, repeated opportunities to elicit and model language — and to take data without breaking the flow.
+For a caseload with a dozen different IEP goals showing up in the same 20-minute group, that's the whole appeal: one book, differentiated targets per student, real data, and a student who just thinks it's a fun story.

 - High repetition, low prep.
 Print, laminate, and reuse across your whole caseload.